Vallereya/dragonstone/docs/ROADMAP.md

 + REPL needs to be wired to the CLI.
 + Update folder structure so its properly splitup for bootstrapping and separate compiler.
 + Modularize files to better support separate interpreter and compiler.
-+ Flesh out the compiler for targets.
++ Flesh out the compiler for later targets.
 ```

 ---